crabvk/perception-guardian/README.md

 ## TODO

-* Translate error messages sent to user.
+* Translate /help output and error messages sent to user.
 * Limit number of new chat members per minute, don't show captcha if limit has reached.
 * Periodicly delete expired `ignore` set key/scores in Redis.
 * `/stats` command to show bot statistics: number of users passed/not passed captcha for a group, etc.